unidavemeyer/pygame-rpg/README.md

      * Could be swirl with guardians, so should check on that front
      * E.g., could leave everything copyright by me, or could attribute; both have advantages
      * Current plan: direct/public credit and commits, etc.
- * Consider making whole own world chain for new npcs and such
+ * ~Consider making whole own world chain for new npcs and such~
    * would be a good end-of-project goal, clean out stuff that's not necessary, etc.
    * other opportunity to make own art for the fun of it as well -- walls, floor, doorways (if desired)
-   * Mentor to provide "episode" support on the menu so that this work can be slotted in
+   * ~Mentor to provide "episode" support on the menu so that this work can be slotted in~
-     * May be a good opportunity to allow code review the other direction
+     * ~May be a good opportunity to allow code review the other direction~
  * Do we want to add graphical health bars to hero, NPCs?
+   * Agreed that this was a good thing to add.
+Mentor to do this feature.
+ * Approximate end for current session: January 22, with 3 days removed for holidays
+   * Suggests that current items should be completed and polished, probably boss NPC is last "add"
+ * Open question for Mentor: Is there availability for following session?
  * Consider a "freeze" or "slow" attack/aura for NPCs - reduce hero movement speed
  * Do we have any balance considerations?
  * Should we consider making a boss NPC of some kind?